top of page

 The most important thing to remember with new Holland Lop bunnies is that although they are simply adorable and scrumptious, they are still young where they need love and guidance, just like a new puppy or kitten.
 With some early devotion and proper care, a bunny will become you or your child's best friend for years to come.

 In this section well go over a few of the basics and will continue to add more items as our website grows.
 Of course any new bunny owner, we will be glad to share all our knowledge with you that we have gained over the years to ensure you develop that proper healthy bond with your new bun.
-All new Bunny owners will go home with a care package which will indicate all the proper care essentials, small baggie of food for transitioning and small twist of hay (all which will last a few weeks).
+All new Bunny owners will go home with a bunny care form which will indicate all the proper care essentials which include many dos and donts and a small baggie of food for transitioning to your new bunny food local to you.

 For more information, be sure to check out our Blog, which has critical information such as: